An inverse problem for the wave equation with source and receiver at distinct points: Introduction

-To the best of our knowledge, our first result, Theorem \ref{Separated Result 1} and \ref{Separated Result 2}, which considers \emph{separated} source and receiver has not been studied earlier.
-Our result generalizes a work of \cite{Rakesh single-coincident source-receiver pair}, who considered the aforementioned inverse problem but with coincident source and receiver; see also \cite{Stefanov uniqueness}.
+To the best of our knowledge, our results, Theorem{s} \ref{Separated Result 1} and \ref{Separated Result 2}, which treat \emph{separated} source and receiver, have not been studied earlier.
+Our result generalize the work \cite{Rakesh single-coincident source-receiver pair}, who considered the aforementioned inverse problem but with \emph{coincident} source and receiver; see also \cite{Stefanov uniqueness}.

-To the best of our understanding, very few results exist in the literature involving the recovery of the damping coefficient from point source and receiver data.
-Our results, Theorem \ref{Damping Theorem 2}, are work in this direction.
-In the 1-dimensional inverse problems context, several results exist involving the uniqueness of recovery of the coefficient which depends on the space variable corresponding to the first order derivative in the space variable; see \cite{Sondhi,Rakesh and Sacks impedance inversion,Rakesh Webster's equation,Romanov problem of determining the two coefficients}.
-Since the coefficient $q$ in Theorem \ref{Damping Theorem 2} is radial, this problem could be considered as an inverse problem involving the 1-dimensional wave equation.
-However we found it convenient to deal it in a 3-dimensional set-up.

 The proofs of the above theorems are based on an integral identity derived using the solution to an adjoint problem as used in \cite{Santosa Syemes} and \cite{Stefanov uniqueness}.
 Recently this idea was used in \cite{Rakesh and Uhlmann inverse backscattering} as well.